segmentio/segment-docs/src/connections/reverse-etl/index.md

 3. [Add a destination](#step-3-add-a-destination)
 4. [Create mappings](#step-4-create-mappings)

-> info "Enforce consent preferences stored in your warehouse with Consent Management
+> info "Enforce consent preferences stored in your warehouse with Consent Management"
 > Use Consent Management to enforce your end users' consent preferences across your downstream Reverse ETL supported destinations.
 See the [Consent in Reverse ETL documentation](/docs/privacy/consent-management/consent-in-retl/) for more information.